8. ERP and CFM

 1. ERP (Error Reduction Parameter)

 ERP is a parameter which corrects joint error.
-The simulation will be repeated, the joint error increases due to various internal approximations.
+As the simulation is repeated, the joint error increases due to various internal approximations.

 ERP can fix the error.
 The value must be set between 0 and 1.
-0 does not fix the error, and one fix the error by the next step.
+0 does not fix the error, and 1 fixes the error by the next step.
 Typical values are between 0.1 to 0.8, the default value is 0.2.
-It is not recommented to set ERP to 1.
+It is not recommended to set ERP to 1.

 If you want to set the ERP, please use API as following.
-This API influences whole joints of the wolrd.
+This API influences whole joints of the world.

 • dWorldSetERP (dWorldID, dReal erp)

-Set a global ERP. erp must be set between 0.0 and 1.0.
+Set a global ERP.
+The argument erp must be set between 0.0 and 1.0.

 2. CFM (Constraint Force Mixing)